Images

 Cost of ownership

 Range figures for EVs usually need to be taken with a degree of scepticism and that'll certainly be the case here, particularly if you'll be driving your e-C3 Aircross in very cold conditions.
-The LFP 'Lithium Ferro Phosphate' battery's more sensitive to external temperatures than a more usual lithium-ion battery would be, so you can expect the claimed 186 mile range figure for the 44kWh model (already down 13 miles on an e-C3 hatch) to plummet in the depths of winter.
+The LFP 'Lithium Ferro Phosphate' battery's more sensitive to external temperatures than a more usual lithium-ion battery would be, so you can expect the claimed 249 mile range figure for the 54kWh model (already down 30 miles on a 44kWh e-C3 hatch) to plummet in the depths of winter.
 To give you some class perspective, much pricier Stellantis Group EV small SUVs like Vauxhall's Mokka Electric and Peugeot's E-2008 with their more conventional 50kWh batteries deliver around 209 miles of range.

-Citroen claims that the e-C3 Aircross is capable of rapid charging at rates of up to 100kW, which allows for a 20-80% charge in 26 minutes.
-At home, you'll be able to AC charge from 20-80% from 7.4kW garage wall box in just over 4 hours.
+Citroen claims that the e-C3 Aircross is capable of rapid charging at rates of up to 100kW, which allows for a 20-80% charge in 28 minutes for the Extended Range version.
+At home, you'll be able to AC charge from 20-80% from 7.4kW garage wall box in just over 4 hours for the Standard Range and just over five hours for the Extended Range version.
 If your property has a three-phase supply, you'll also be able to charge at 11kW, in which case the 20-80% charging time will fall to just under 3 hours.
 All versions of this model will be covered by the brand's usual unremarkable three year/60,000 mile warranty, plus the battery will have its own eight year cover package.

 + More